 There are two ingredients that make this marijuana lotion very effective: Boswellia Serrata extract (usually called 5-Loxin) which can be taken orally or used topically.
 Boswellia Serrata is also known as Indian Frankincense and comes from the same family of trees as the frankincense of the middle east.
 I use the powdered 5-Loxin capsules and measure out about a gram from there to make this recipe.
 The powder from the capsules will look and smell like frankincense and will melt perfectly into the oil during the warming process.
 The other special ingredient here is Tulsi essential oil.
 Tulsi, otherwise known as Holy Basil is a soothing and antimicrobial, another reason I love to have this lotion or lotion bars made with it handy during the workday!
 Tulsi is also relaxing to the muscles, helping to prevent strains and sprains.
 Combined with cannabis, these two herbs make a great pain relieving and pain prevention lotion that you can use every day.
 (Thanks to Organic India for sending us this sample of Tulsi essential oil to share with you in this new recipe – to buy visit their site at www.organicindia.com.)

 This lotion contains water, and no preservatives, so it does need to be kept refrigerated and should not be left out of refrigeration for more than a few hours.
-If you’d like the portable lotion bar version of this recipe, you’ll have to join the mailing list!
-Lotion bars are 100% fats and waxes which makes them shelf-stable and great for carrying in your handbag to work.
+Use this preservative-free refrigerated lotion within 5 – 7 days, max.

 Check out my new book, The Cannabis Spa at Home, you’re already familiar with the why and the how and also the ingredients I use for emulsifying lotions.
 No beeswax & borax or emulsifying waxes, I use pure plant medicine to create lovely and fully emulsified lotions that do not separate after refrigeration.